creditcardGenius Team

 • You’re trying to budget or watch your spending: With prepaid cards, there’s no danger of spending more than you have (or have budgeted).
 You’re in control by loading money onto the card, which essentially becomes your spending limit.

-• You’re travelling and don’t want to carry cash: Although prepaid cards often charge foreign transaction fees (just like credit cards), you’ll get peace of mind knowing you’re not carrying large amounts of cash.
+• You’re travelling and don’t want to carry cash: You’ll get peace of mind knowing you’re not carrying large amounts of cash.
+Plus, top prepaid cards like the EQ Bank Card and Wealthsimple Prepaid Mastercard don’t charge FX fees, which are typically 2.5%.

 • You’re young and learning to be financially independent: Prepaid cards are great tools for teaching financial responsibility without the risk of going into debt.
-Parents can give their teens or young adult children prepaid cards to help them figure out budgeting.
+Parents can give their teens or young adult children prepaid cards to help them manage their budget.

 • You frequently shop online: When you shop online, there’s always the risk that your credit card or bank account information could be stolen.
-By using a prepaid card, you limit the risk of fraud since thieves can't run up a debt with your information.
+By using a prepaid card, you reduce the risk of fraud because thieves can’t run up a debt using your information.

 • You have poor or no credit history: If you can’t qualify for a credit card but want a way to pay for things without cash, prepaid cards are a good option.
 They don’t build credit, but they can make paying for things easier.